 I love to gamble.
 Some people spend money on TVs, clothes, and sports tickets — I spend money at the blackjack table.
 Ever since I heard Macau was the biggest gaming center in the world, I’ve wanted to visit.
 Yes, that’s right — there is currently more money flowing in Macau than Las Vegas!

-Most travelers do Macau as a day or overnight trip from nearby Hong Kong (1 hour ferry ride, 125 Hong Kong Dollars).
+Most travelers do Macau as a day or overnight trip from nearby Hong Kong (one-hour ferry ride, 125 Hong Kong dollars).
 Lots of people I’ve talked to seem to feel the same way — more than two days is just too many.
 That’s not to say that Macau doesn’t offer many worthwhile activities: